Back to All Blogs

 Tier classifications

-Moving data centers is complex, time-consuming and expensive, and businesses want to avoid relocating their environments because of capacity issues.
+Moving data centers is complex, time-consuming, and expensive, and businesses want to avoid relocating their environments because of capacity issues.
 Before investing in infrastructure in tier 2 locales, data center operators thoroughly vet areas to ensure the necessary land, power supply, cooling systems, and connectivity options are available to provide customers with the data center services they need to support existing workloads and projected demand.
+Scaling data centers in these regions often involves deploying additional servers and implementing advanced software solutions to efficiently manage growing workloads and operational requirements.

 Enterprises are prioritizing sustainability and the use of clean energy, and some regional markets offer improved access to these energy sources.
-For example, Minnesota is ranked as a top area for wind turbines, while Oregon offers improved access to water sources than drought-prone California to enable hydroelectric power.
+For example, Minnesota is ranked as a top area for wind turbines, while Oregon offers improved access to water sources compared to drought-prone California to enable hydroelectric power.
 These locations may also offer lower-cost locations for solar panel fields than states with higher real estate costs or less available acreage.
+Advanced data centers further support sustainability and operational efficiency by using environmental monitoring systems to detect and respond to outside air pollutants.

 While primary data center markets built their reputations on dynamic, low-latency connectivity options, the pandemic-altered digital landscape requires rapid data delivery to a broader range of locations.
 Regional markets support edge deployments that allow businesses to place data and processing closer to end users to ensure the performance of applications—especially as wearable devices and other real-time applications play increasingly critical roles in business and personal lives.

-Flexential is a leader in the regional data center market, offering scalable, reliable data center services that meet the mounting demands of enterprises and hyperscale cloud providers.
-With an aggressive national growth strategy, Flexential is expanding its presence and supplementing its current capacity in the secondary market, adding 33 megawatts (MW) of critical power in 2022 to bring its national portfolio footprint to more than 3 million square feet and its overall capacity to 310MW across its fleet of 40+ data center in 19 markets.
+Flexential is a leader in the regional data center market, offering scalable, reliable data center services that meet the mounting demands of enterprises and hyperscale cloud providers, driven by its ongoing path to exponential growth and innovation.
+With an aggressive national growth strategy, Flexential is driving expansion to support the deployment of two data centers—primary and secondary—for redundancy, fault tolerance, and business continuity.
+This expansion supplements its current capacity in the secondary market, adding 33 megawatts (MW) of critical power in 2022 to bring its national portfolio footprint to more than 3 million square feet and its overall capacity to 310MW across its fleet of 40+ data centers in 18 markets.

-Leveraging the FlexAnywhere® Platform and Flexential Interconnection, enterprises can gain access to a full suite of colocation, interconnection, cloud, data protection, and managed and professional services to support their evolving IT and business needs everywhere.
+Leveraging the FlexAnywhere® Platform and Flexential Interconnection, enterprises can gain access to a full suite of colocation, interconnection, cloud, data protection, and managed and professional services to support their evolving IT and business needs everywhere by prioritizing flexible, high-capacity, and secure data center solutions.

 Atlanta